ZIYU-DEEP/Awesome-Information-Bottleneck/README.md

 All papers are selected and sorted by topic/conference/year/importance.
 Please send a pull request if you would like to add any paper.

 I also made [slides on theory, applications and controversy](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck/blob/main/IB-Intro-Ye.pdf) for the initial Information Bottleneck principle in deep learning (*p.s.*, some controversy has been addressed by recent publications, *e.g.*, [Lorenzen et al., 2021](http://arxiv.org/abs/2106.12912v1)).

-*This repository is last updated on September 2021.*

 ## 1. Classics